jitterapp/backend/README.md

 ```console
   npm install
 ```
-#### Rename config.sample.json to development.json or production.json and set configurations

 #### Command to run tests.
 When test runner opens you can choose from a multitude of options.
 ```console
   npm run test